coleenquadros/configuration/docs/app-sre/sop/migrate-s3-bucket.md

 To delete the bucket (and all correlated IAM resources), follow these steps:

-1. Remove the old S3 bucket from `terraformResources`
+1. Remove the old S3 bucket from `externalResources`
-1. If the account has deletion enabled in `/aws/account-1.yml#enableDeletion`, the removal from `terraformResources` is sufficient to dispose the S3 bucket
+1. If the account has deletion enabled in `/aws/account-1.yml#enableDeletion`, the removal from `externalResources` is sufficient to dispose the S3 bucket
 1. ... if not, add a `deletionApprovals` entry to the source AWS account file.
 Pick an expirationDate that is just a bit in the future (e.g. 2 days)

 ```yaml